Ron Packard

-Ronald C. Packard, D.M.D. (born January 19, 1931) is a retired Republican politician from California who served in the U.S. House of Representatives from 1983 to 2001.
+Ronald C. Packard (born January 19, 1931) is an American retired Republican politician from California who served in the U.S. House of Representatives from 1983 to 2001.

 Biography

-Packard was born and raised in Meridian, Idaho.
+Ronald C. Packard was born and raised in Meridian, Idaho.
 He attended Meridian High School, Brigham Young University, Portland State University, and University of Oregon Dental School (now the Oregon Health & Science University School of Dentistry), where he received a D.M.D. in 1957.
-He was in the Navy Dental Corps during 1957–1959, and worked as a dentist after leaving the Navy.
+He was in the Navy Dental Corps during 1957–1959, and worked as a dentist after leaving the navy.

 Packard first entered politics as a trustee of the Carlsbad Unified School District in California, and served during 1962–1974.
 He was elected to the Carlsbad City Council in 1976, then elected Mayor of Carlsbad in 1978.
 While mayor, he was active in community and regional affairs, serving on the transportation policy committee of the League of California Cities, as a Director of North County Transit District, and as President of the Council of Mayors for San Diego County.